Docetaxel (Taxotere ®) and carboplatin chemotherapy

 Risk of infection

-This treatment can reduce the number of white blood cells in your blood.
+Docetaxel and carboplatin can reduce the number of white blood cells in your blood.
 This will make you more likely to get an infection.
-Your nurse can tell you when your white cells are likely to be at their lowest.
+Your nurse can tell you when your number of white blood cells is likely to be lowest.
 When the number of white blood cells is low, it’s called neutropenia.

 Bruising and bleeding

 Docetaxel and carboplatin can reduce the number of platelets in your blood.
 Platelets are cells that help the blood to clot.
-Tell your doctor if you have any bruising or bleeding you can’t explain.
+If you have any bruising or bleeding you can’t explain, tell your doctor.
 This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
 Some people may need a drip to give them extra platelets.

 Anaemia (low number of red blood cells)

 This may happen in the first few days after chemotherapy.
 Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
 They may also give you a steroid drug to help.
-Take the drugs exactly as your nurse or pharmacist explained to you.
+Take the drugs exactly as your nurse or pharmacist has explained.
 It’s easier to prevent sickness than to treat it after it has started.

 Feeling very tired is a common side effect.
 It’s often worse towards the end of treatment and for some weeks after it’s finished.
 Try to pace yourself and get as much rest as you need.
 It helps to balance this with some gentle exercise, such as short walks.
 If you feel sleepy, don’t drive or operate machinery.

-You usually lose all the hair on your head.
+You will usually lose all the hair on your head.
 Your eyelashes, eyebrows and other body hair may also thin or fall out.
 This usually starts after your first or second cycle of chemotherapy.
-It is almost always temporary and your hair will grow back after chemotherapy ends.
-It is important to cover your head to protect your scalp when you are out in the sun until your hair grows back.
+It is almost always temporary and your hair will grow back after chemotherapy ends but, rarely, the hair loss is permanent.
+Until your hair grows back, it is important to cover your head to protect your scalp when you are out in the sun.
 Your nurse can give you advice about coping with hair loss.
-You might also find our section on coping with hair loss helpful.
+You might also find our information on coping with hair loss helpful.